Facts

 On standard IQ tests, children with Down Syndrome most often score in the mild to moderate range of mental handicap.
 These tests do not measure many important areas of intelligence, and one will often be surprised by the memory, insight, creativity, and cleverness of the child with Down Syndrome.

 Young people with Down Syndrome have dreams and the determination to reach their goals.
-They learn in regular classrooms in their neighbourhood schools with the children who will one day be their co-workers, neighbours, and adult friends.
+They learn in regular classrooms in their neighborhood schools with the children who will one day be their co-workers, neighbors, and adult friends.
 Young adults hold diverse and meaningful jobs, maintain their own households and make significant contributions to their communities.

 Early intervention, through IDP worker and parents, benefit a child with Down Syndrome, as does speech and language therapy.